DellZHackintosh/msemoji/README-EN.md

 ## ℹ️About msemoji

-This is a Microsoft-style emoji based on [Twemoji](https://github.com/twitter/twemoji)  modifications.
+This is a repository for Microsoft-style emojis, and its scripts have been modified based on [Twemoji](https://github.com/twitter/twemoji) to make them compatible.

 #### 🌟Highlight